 - Children take a large part in the service, taking the collection, doing the readings, and welcoming our congregation.

-Our 9.30 and 10.30 services alternate between Holy Communion and Morning Prayer, and offer a mix traditional hymns and more modern worship tunes.
+They offer a mix traditional hymns and more modern worship tunes.

 - During term time there are Sunday Clubs for school age children (younger children are welcome to attend with a carer).

 We also offer both a ladies and a mens fellowship group, an informal singing group and house groups.
 In addition we work with the village Baptist Fellowship to offer Friday evening youth clubs for children in school year 3 or above.
 We are also very fortunate to have a peal of 6 bells and an active enthusiastic and talented team of ringers.